Guidelines for Interdisciplinary Minor Preamble

 - to oversee fulfillment of standards and course requirements for the minor in accord with the Curriculum Committee's approval of the minor;

-- to inform the students, department chairs, and the Dean within a reasonable amount of time of the results of comprehensive exams and other requirements for the minor.
+- to inform the students, department chairs, and the Dean within a reasonable amount of time of any other requirements for the minor.

 The Candidate for the Interdisciplinary Minor